-The rights and obligations of the Investment GP and the limited partners of the Investment LP are governed by the Investment LP Agreement dated February 13, 2012 and made among the Investment LP, the Trust and all persons who subscribe for Investment LP Units establishing the Limited Partnership.
+The rights and obligations of the Investment GP and the limited partners of the Investment LP are governed by the Investment LP Agreement dated February 13, 2012, as amended and restated August 10, 2017, and made among the Investment LP, the Trust and all persons who subscribe for Investment LP Units establishing the Limited Partnership.
 The following is a summary of certain material provisions of the Investment LP Agreement.
 This summary does not purport to be complete and reference should be to the Investment LP Agreement itself, a copy of which is available from the Investment GP c/o the Trustee.
 Capitalized terms in this summary which are not defined in this section of the Offering Memorandum are defined in the Investment LP Agreement.